enterprise-contract/ec-cli/task/0.1/README.md

 ### Required
 * **IMAGES**: A JSON formatted list of images.
 ### Optional
-* **POLICY_CONFIGURATION**: Name of the policy configuration (EnterpriseContractPolicy resource) to use. `namespace/name` or `name` syntax supported.
+* **POLICY_CONFIGURATION**: Name or inline policy in JSON configuration to use.
+For name `namespace/name` or `name` syntax supported.
 If namespace is omitted the namespace where the task runs is used.
+For inline policy provide the [specification](https://hacbs-contract.github.io/ecc/main/reference.html#k8s-api-github-com-hacbs-contract-enterprise-contract-controller-api-v1alpha1-enterprisecontractpolicyspec) as JSON.
 * **PUBLIC_KEY**: Public key used to verify signatures.
 Must be a valid k8s cosign reference, e.g. k8s://my-space/my-secret where my-secret contains the expected cosign.pub attribute.